 It is always advisable that a rep checks with their Negotiations Officer when they have a query about an employment law matter before advising a member.

-This is summary is designed to help a tutor point out it might be different where the rep is working.
+This summary is designed to help a tutor point out it might be different where the rep is working.
 The differences of employment law compared to that used in England and Wales.

 Scotland